For the latest information on Coronavirus and pregnancy, please see our COVID-19 (coronavirus) FAQs.

 In these circumstances, you will normally receive Statutory Sick Pay (SSP) or contractual sick pay right up to the date of your baby’s birth, or until the date you have notified your employer as the date you intended your maternity leave to start, whichever is sooner.

-Check your local policies (maternity and sickness etc.) and please call us on 0345 772 6100 if you feel that you are being unfairly treated.
+Check your local policies (maternity and sickness etc.) and please contact us if you feel that you are being unfairly treated.

 Women do not just experience postnatal depression, depression during pregnancy is very common.